aacebedo/hugo-deployer/README.md

-# Hugo Docker deployment
+# Hugo deployer

-This Docker image provides a complete solution for hosting a Hugo website with automatic update when calling a specific endpoint.
+This Docker image provides a complete solution for deploying a Hugo website with automatic update when calling a specific endpoint.

 ## Quick start